-Secure SSL Connections for Windows Mail
+Secure SSL Connections for Windows Mail for Vista

 With Windows Mail, it's possible to use secure SSL connections for added security.
 Doing so ensures that if another person somehow has the ability to eavesdrop on your Internet connections, that person won't be able to view your password or the contents of your email.

 This page assumes that you have already followed the basic instructions to set up Windows Mail.

 - Open the Advanced settings window for your mail account

 - Turn on both This server requires a secure connection (SSL) checkboxes

 - Change the Outgoing mail (SMTP) port number to 465, and the Incoming mail (POP3) port number to 995

 1. Start the Windows Mail program from your Start menu.